 Classification of Magnetic Materials

 - Ferromagnetic substances

-Those substances which when placed in a magnetic field it gets magnetized opposite to the direction of the magnetizing field (external field).
-Thus, the net field inside the materials is smaller than the external field; such a substance is called diamagnetic substances.
+Those substances when placed in a magnetic field it gets magnetized opposite to the direction of the magnetizing field (external field).
+Thus, the net field inside the materials is smaller than the external field; such a substance is called a diamagnetic substance.